KidPudel/flutter-starter-kit/ui/must_widgets.md

   - `SliverPadding`
 - `SizedBox` - to set exact size (like height and width) aslo you can use `Continer` for that
 - `Explanded` - to make a child widget take up the remaining available space along the main axis. **if you want to make something fill max size, use expanded** also you can use flex in case of a competition
+- `Flexible` - to scale the child widget accordingly like weight(0.5f)
+- `FractionallySizedBox` - takes some % of all awailable space
 - `FittedBox` - to take a space of a parent
 - Buttons
   - `ElevatedButton`